 Another interesting polymorph pair is marcasite and pyrite.
 Both minerals are composed of iron sulfide.
 But where no one could ever confuse diamond and graphite, it can be difficult to tell pyrite and marcasite apart.
 In fact pyrite is often sold under the name marcasite in the gemstone trade.
 But despite their apparent similarities, they have some important differences, such that one can be used as a gem material while the other cannot.

-Pyrite, with a cubic structure, has a metallic luster and a yellow-gold color that has earned it the nickname "fool's gold."
+Pyrite has a cubic structure, metallic luster and a yellow-gold color that has earned it the nickname "fool's gold".
 With a hardness of 6 to 6.5 on the Mohs scale, pyrite is hard enough to be used in jewelry.
 Pyrite is also exceptionally dense, with a specific gravity of 5.0 to 5.2.
 Only hematite has a higher density.

 - First Published: February-02-2010

 - © 2005-2014 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.